sagungargs15/openvault/README.md

 # OpenVault
-OpenVault is a white-labelled Bitcoin based Enterprise Custody Wallet core banking solution in the Bitcoin Standard for traditional banks to upgrade their Infra to offer their Clients different risk profile of Bitcoin Custody
+OpenVault is a platform for securely managing keys to Bitcoin wallets for Enterprises.
+It is a white-labelled Bitcoin based Enterprise Custody Wallet core banking solution in the Bitcoin Standard for traditional banks to upgrade their Infra to offer their Clients different risk profile of Bitcoin Custody.
+OpenVault provides a unified interface to any key, while providing tight access control and recording a detailed audit log.

+A enterprise custody system requires policies and access control to understand who in the org is enbling what keys are being re-generated in a zero knowledge fashion for clients.
+Adding on key rolling, secure storage, and detailed audit logs is almost impossible without a custom solution.
+Mostly all enterprise custody wallet solution providers like BitGo, Coinbase, Bakkt and Fortress have their respective pproprietary custom solutions.
+This is where OpenVault steps in to create a FOSS based open platform.

 # Why OpenVault
 Build a vault standard easily accessible for all Banks to upgrade Infrastructure to upgrade their capability to offer Bitcoin Custodial Services to their Clients in their existing Infrastructure.
-The vision is to become the core banking backend for Bitcoin Standard in comparison to Traditional banks using like [Finacle](https://www.edgeverve.com/finacle/), [Temenos](https://www.temenos.com/), [Avaloq](https://www.avaloq.com/), [Apache Fineract](https://github.com/apache/fineract)
+The vision is to become the core banking backend for Bitcoin Custody in the Bitcoin Standard in comparison to Traditional banks using like [Finacle](https://www.edgeverve.com/finacle/), [Temenos](https://www.temenos.com/), [Avaloq](https://www.avaloq.com/), [Apache Fineract](https://github.com/apache/fineract)

 # OpenVault Offerings
        1. Dependency/Inspiration on other FOSS projects